metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `disabled_events` (List of String) The list of event ids to disable for auditing purposes.
-This is passed to the REST API with no verification by the operator.
-Refer to the documentation for details: https://docs.couchbase.com/server/current/audit-event-reference/audit-event-reference.html
+- `disabled_events` (List of String) The list of event ids to disable for auditing purposes.This is passed to the REST API with no verification by the operator.Refer to the documentation for details:https://docs.couchbase.com/server/current/audit-event-reference/audit-event-reference.html
-- `disabled_users` (List of String) The list of users to ignore for auditing purposes.
-This is passed to the REST API with minimal validation it meets an acceptable regex pattern.
-Refer to the documentation for full details on how to configure this: https://docs.couchbase.com/server/current/manage/manage-security/manage-auditing.html#ignoring-events-by-user
+- `disabled_users` (List of String) The list of users to ignore for auditing purposes.This is passed to the REST API with minimal validation it meets an acceptable regex pattern.Refer to the documentation for full details on how to configure this:https://docs.couchbase.com/server/current/manage/manage-security/manage-auditing.html#ignoring-events-by-user
 - `enabled` (Boolean) Enabled is a boolean that enables the audit capabilities.
-- `garbage_collection` (Attributes) Handle all optional garbage collection (GC) configuration for the audit functionality.
-This is not part of the audit REST API, it is intended to handle GC automatically for the audit logs.
-By default the Couchbase Server rotates the audit logs but does not clean up the rotated logs.
-This is left as an operation for the cluster administrator to manage, the operator allows for us to automate this: https://docs.couchbase.com/server/current/manage/manage-security/manage-auditing.html (see [below for nested schema](#nestedatt--spec--logging--audit--garbage_collection))
+- `garbage_collection` (Attributes) Handle all optional garbage collection (GC) configuration for the audit functionality.This is not part of the audit REST API, it is intended to handle GC automatically for the audit logs.By default the Couchbase Server rotates the audit logs but does not clean up the rotated logs.This is left as an operation for the cluster administrator to manage, the operator allows for us to automate this:https://docs.couchbase.com/server/current/manage/manage-security/manage-auditing.html (see [below for nested schema](#nestedatt--spec--logging--audit--garbage_collection))
-- `rotation` (Attributes) The interval to optionally rotate the audit log.
-This is passed to the REST API, see here for details: https://docs.couchbase.com/server/current/manage/manage-security/manage-auditing.html (see [below for nested schema](#nestedatt--spec--logging--audit--rotation))
+- `rotation` (Attributes) The interval to optionally rotate the audit log.This is passed to the REST API, see here for details:https://docs.couchbase.com/server/current/manage/manage-security/manage-auditing.html (see [below for nested schema](#nestedatt--spec--logging--audit--rotation))

 <a id="nestedatt--spec--logging--audit--garbage_collection"></a>
 ### Nested Schema for `spec.logging.audit.garbage_collection`

 Optional:

-- `sidecar` (Attributes) Provide the sidecar configuration required (if so desired) to automatically clean up audit logs. (see [below for nested schema](#nestedatt--spec--logging--audit--garbage_collection--sidecar))
+- `sidecar` (Attributes) DEPRECATED - by spec.logging.audit.nativePruning for Couchbase Server 7.2.4+Provide the sidecar configuration required (if so desired) to automatically clean up audit logs. (see [below for nested schema](#nestedatt--spec--logging--audit--garbage_collection--sidecar))

 <a id="nestedatt--spec--logging--audit--garbage_collection--sidecar"></a>
 ### Nested Schema for `spec.logging.audit.garbage_collection.sidecar`